sloth-guy/Scrum/Scrum/sprint.md

 A new Sprint starts immediately after the conclusion of the previous Sprint.

 ## contents
-All the work necessary to achieve the Product Goal, including Sprint Planning, Daily Scrums, Sprint Review, and Sprint Retrospective, happen within Sprints.
+All the work necessary to achieve the [[product goal]], including Sprint Planning, Daily Scrums, Sprint Review, and Sprint Retrospective, happen within Sprints.

 ## rules
 - No changes are made that would endanger the [[sprint goal]]